 At Devon's Diamonds & Decor, we have a wide variety of unique mezuzahs for all styles.
 Our selection of mezuzahs come in a range of different colors and styles, which allows you to pick the perfect one that suits the taste and personality of the recipient.

-WHAT TO LOOK FOR WHEN SHOPPING FOR A MEZUZAH
+WHAT SHOULD I LOOK FOR WHEN SHOPPING FOR A MEZUZAH?

 - SIZE - before buying a mezuzah, make sure to measure the doorpost you intend to hang it on.
 Mezuzahs come in many dimensions and you'll want to look for one that will fit well on your doorpost.